BayernMuller/vibra/readme.md

     * [How does Shazam work](https://www.cameronmacleod.com/blog/how-does-shazam-work)
 * I referenced the Rust implementation of the Shazam client code from [SongRec](https://github.com/marin-m/SongRec/tree/master).
 * I created this project for embedded devices such as Raspberry Pi or Jetson Nano, which are challenging to set up with Python or Rust environments.
-* You can see the sample shazam result json file in [here](https://gist.github.com/BayernMuller/b92fd43eef4471b7016009196e62e4d2)

 ### Compatibility table